runtoolsio/taro-core/CONTRIBUTING.md

 # Contributing

-Thanks for reading this guide! ♥ Contributions are super welcomed.
+Thanks for reading this guide! ♥ Contributions are welcomed.
-There are many things to work on: features, refactoring, tests, documentation, Wiki, supporting more OS, plugins (Pushover would be great) and so on...
+There are many things to work on: features, refactoring, tests, documentation, Wiki, supporting more OS, plugins and so on...
 Please first discuss the change you wish to make via issue or email with the owners of this repository before making a change.

 ## Roadmap